vincentl/aquilo/README.md

 - annotation: {en_US: _vigorously_}
 - data: _null_

-The `name` field for an operation is not translatable because Aquillo defines all available operations and the definition of an operation provides the translation strings.
+The `name` field for an operation is not translatable because Aquilo defines all available operations and the definition of an operation provides the translation strings.

 ### Example Operation with Two Output Ports